 3. Give money to your spouse

-Offloading money onto your spouse to reduce your taxable income can be achieved in several ways: you may be able to deposit funds into their RRSP, or even split up to 50% of your company pension.
+Offloading money onto your spouse to reduce your taxable income can still be achieved in specific ways: you may be able to deposit funds into a spousal RRSP, or even split up to 50% of your pension if you’re eligible for pension-splitting.
+Otherwise, under attribution rules, the income will usually be attributed back to you, the transferror.

-Until now, you’ve been deferring taxes by contributing diligently to your RRSP.
-But the time has now come to pay: any withdrawals will be added to your income and be taxed at your marginal rate.
-If you take out enough money, it may impact income-tested benefits like the OAS.
+Until now you’ve been deferring taxes by contributing diligently to your RRSP.
+But the time has come, to say fair’s fair: Any withdrawals will be added to your income and be taxed at your marginal rate.
+If you take out enough money it may impact income-tested benefits like the OAS.
 Therefore, you need to plan withdrawals carefully.

 Don’t take out more than the clawback threshold if you can live on less.
 You could even consider delaying OAS for five years while living off RRSP withdrawals.